BlueBrain/morphoclass/docs/source/sections/using_perslay.rst

-.. perslay:

 PersLay
 =======
-The persistence images that were used in the :ref:`cnn` section were derived by first computing the so-called persistence diagrams.
+The persistence images that were used in the :doc:`using_cnn` section were derived by first computing the so-called persistence diagrams.
 Since these diagrams can be considered as the pure topological representation of the apical graph, without the arbitrariness that is introduced during the transition to images, one may wonder if it is possible